Sample Training Authorization Letter for APA Congress

-I request your authorization for me [and/or __ # of my staff members] to attend the American Payroll Association's 31st Annual Congress, May 7-11, 2013, in Grapevine, Texas.
+I request your authorization for me [and/or __ # of my staff members] to attend the American Payroll Association's 34th Annual Congress, May 10-14, 2016, in Nashville, Tennessee.
 What [we, I] learn at this educational conference will directly benefit our organization's bottom line.

 The timely compliance education provided at APA's Congress will greatly help our payroll operations stay in compliance with the many laws and regulations governing payroll.
 Our failure to keep updated on these requirements could cost us thousands or even millions of dollars in noncompliance penalties.

 Below are highlights of the unique learning opportunities available only at APA's Congress: